dhanishgajjar/personal-website-v2/content/uses.md

 ---
-title: "Uses"
+title: 'Uses'
 menu:
   mainmenu:
-    title: "My complete setup and all the other stuff that I use"
+    title: 'My complete setup and all the other stuff that I use'
     weight: 05
 ---